facelessuser/ThemeScheduler/README.md

 [![Unix Build Status][travis-image]][travis-link]
 ![License][license-image]
 # ThemeScheduler
-Sublime plugin to change your theme or apply filters to your themes at different times of the day.
+Sublime plugin to change your theme or apply filters to your theme at different times of the day.
 ST3 only.

 # Features